 Schecter Hellraiser C7

-The Hellraiser C7 Passive features a mahogany arched-top body with a quilted maple top and a set 3-piece mahogany neck with a 24-fret rosewood fingerboard.
+The Hellraiser C7 features a mahogany arched-top body with a quilted maple top and a set 3-piece mahogany neck with a 24-fret rosewood fingerboard.
 I really like all-mahogany guitars for metal and the C7 has the chassis for some serious low-end.
 I also like the string-thru body design, which allows for better sustain.

 Both guitars include high-end features like a Graph Tech XL Black Tusq nut, TonePros 7-String Tune-o-matic bridge and thin C-shape necks.
 They are also visually stunning instruments, with attractive bindings, body colors and cool Gothic cross inlays.